 Develop and advance your painting skills in this exciting workshop.
 Exploring a range of media, techniques and scale, students will learn an expanded vocabulary of painting and refined skill set through experimentation.
 Through a range of exercises, students will use gesture, line, colour, composition and form as a way to build upon fundamental skills and learn to communicate their unique voice.

-Due to the online nature of the programs this year, students participating in the Expanded Painting workshop will need to have their own access to the hardware and materials required for the course.
+Students participating in the Expanded Painting workshop will need to source their own supplies for the course.
 Students can expect to spend $130-$150 in supplies.
-The complete list of supplies will be provided upon request and at the time of registration.

 Through successful completion of this course, you'll be able to: